Kimberley Locke: Television

 While pursuing her music career, Locke was also interested in becoming a television star.
 Since 2005, Locke has been featured on many television shows.

 In August 2004, Locke was invited to be a guest host on Good Day Live, and was invited back to co-host twice more.
 In 2005, she was a contestant on the game show, Family Feud, and she hosted Word Slam!, a GSN live game show; an accompanying documentary with Locke aired on that cable channel that September.
 Throughout the summer of 2005, a proposed reality TV series, Aren't You That Girl?, taped Locke's progress on her second album and preparations for her upcoming wedding.
 The engagement was later called off and the project was cancelled.
 During MTV's early fall 2006 lineup, Locke was a judge and co-host on the short-lived reality-show competition "Little Talent Show".

 In 2007 Locke was a participant on the fifth season of Celebrity Fit Club.
 She has been the focused target of derision from fellow cast member Dustin Diamond, who has repeatedly insulted Locke.
 The ensuing argument caused all other contestants to leave the stage.
 On June 17, 2007, the season finale of Celebrity Fit Club aired, drawing in 2.7 million viewers, the show's highest yet.

 Locke sat in as a guest co-host of The View in March 2007.
 In April 2008, she also appeared on "Don't Forget the Lyrics!" with her winnings to benefit Camp Heartland.
 She was the first contestant in the history of the show to attempt the million dollar song.
 Although unsuccessful, she was awarded $100,000 for ranking so well.
 Locke vowed she would raise the $400,000 she lost when she unsuccessfully attempted to win the million dollars.

 On June 24, 2009, Locke became one of the hosts of the talent show Gospel Dream 2009 on Gospel Music Channel.

 On September 11, 2010, Locke appeared on Celebrity Ghost Stories.

-She has also hosted ABC's Windy City Live, Hallmark’s The Better Show, and GSN’s Word Slam.
-In 2013, she appeared as an expert judge on NBCUniversal’s Next Great Family Band.
+She has also hosted Windy City Live, The Better Show, and Word Slam.
+In 2013, she appeared as an expert judge on Next Great Family Band.

 Locke cohosts Dr. and the Diva with Dr. Steve Salvatore.
 The daytime talk show began in the fall of 2019 and discusses health, food, fashion and fitness.

 In 2020, Locke began co-hosting TV infomercials for kitchen appliances marketed by chef Emeril Lagasse.